Wildlife of Finland

-Wildlife of Finland is affected by prevailing environmental conditions.

-Phytogeographically, Finland is shared between sosput, central European, and northern European provinces of the Circumboreal Region within the Boreal Kingdom.
-The territory of Finland can be subdivided into three ecoregions: the Scandinavian and Russian taiga, Sarmatic mixed forests, and Scandinavian Montane Birch forest and grasslands.
+The wildlife of Finland is affected by prevailing environmental conditions.
+The phytogeography of Finland is shared between the Arctic, central European, and northern European provinces of the Circumboreal Region within the Boreal Kingdom.
+The territory of Finland can be subdivided into three ecoregions: the Scandinavian and Russian taiga, Sarmatic mixed forests, and Scandinavian montane birch forest and grasslands.
 Taiga covers most of Finland from northern regions of southern provinces to the north of Lapland.
-On the southwestern coast, south of the Helsinki-Rauma line, forests are characterized by mixed forests, that are more typical in the Baltic region.
-In the extreme north of Finland, near the tree line and Arctic Ocean, Montane Birch forests are common.
+On the southwestern coast, south of the Helsinki-Rauma line, forests are mixed as is more typical in the Baltic region.
+In the extreme north of Finland, near the tree line and Arctic Ocean, montane birch forests are common.

 Habitat types

-The habitat types of Finland have been divided in eight groups by prevailing environmental conditions, and by the plant and animal species typical of such areas.
+The habitat types of Finland have been divided into eight groups by prevailing environmental conditions, and by the plant and animal species typical of such areas.
 The groups consist of habitat types of the Baltic Sea, its coast, inland waters and shores, mires, forests, rocky habitats, traditional rural biotopes and fell habitats.

 Species

-The number of species living in Finland has been estimated to be at least 45 000.
-At the moment, known fauna consists of 27 000 species, flora of 4500 species and fungi 7500 species.
-The largest group is insects, over 20 000 known species and estimated total 30 000 known species.
+The number of species living in Finland has been estimated to be at least 45,000.
+Known fauna consists of 27,000 species, flora of 4,500 species and fungi 7,500 species.
+The largest group is insects, over 20,000 identified species and an estimated total 30,000 species total.

-The following estimates of numbers of species in different groups are primarily based on the 2010 Red List of Finnish Species.
+The following estimates of numbers of species in groups are primarily based on the 2010 Red List of Finnish Species.

 Birds

-In all 468 species of birds have been observed.
-Of these 256 are nesting species.
+In all, 468 species of birds have been observed.
+Of these, 256 are nesting species.

 The most common breeding birds are the willow warbler, common chaffinch, and redwing.
-The Whooper swan is Finland’s national bird.
+The whooper swan is Finland's national bird.

 Mammals

 A total of 80 species of mammals have been observed in Finland.
-The Saimaa ringed seal Pusa hispida saimensis is an endemic subspecies restricted to Lake Saimaa.
+The Saimaa ringed seal (Pusa hispida saimensis) is an endemic subspecies restricted to Lake Saimaa.

-In 2015 assessment of endangered Finnish bird and mammal species, mammal species classified as threatened included the Natterer's bat Myotis nattereri (endangered), the Nathusius’ pipistrelle Pipistrellus nathusi (Vulnerable), the arctic fox Vulpes lagopus (Critically endangered), the Gray wolf Canis lupus (endangered), the wolverine Gulo gulo (endangered), the European polecat Mustela putorius (Vulnerable) and the Saimaa ringed seal Pusa hispida saimensis (endangered).
+In 2015 assessment of endangered Finnish bird and mammal species, mammal species classified as threatened included Natterer's bat (Myotis nattereri endangered), Nathusius' pipistrelle (Pipistrellus nathusi vulnerable), Arctic fox (Vulpes lagopus critically endangered), gray wolf (Canis lupus endangered), wolverine (Gulo gulo endangered), European polecat (Mustela putorius vulnerable) and Saimaa ringed seal (Pusa hispida saimensis endangered).